gsoykan/GreenLightPlus/io_descriptions.md

 | `rh in`             | Indoor relative humidity [%]                                     | (No direct equivalent; could be related to internal humidity modeling) |
 | `co2 in`            | Indoor CO2 concentration [ppm]                                   | (No direct equivalent; could be related to internal CO2 concentration modeling) |

+- The equivalent values for most of above (except global-in) (some calculated, some derived from auxiliary states) can be seen in the `plot_green_light` function.
+- [ ] Check if indoor global radiation can be calculated with what we have?
+- [ ] Design a mini-greenhouse NN model using those values.

 ### Seljaar Weather Data
 Columns: